idevede/ReLATE_CATE/README.md

 bash run_relate.sh
 ```

-2. The Jupyter notebook file in the `Covid_Exp_Appendix` folder contains the code to reproduce the Covid-related experiments discussed in Appendix C. This includes:
+2. The Jupyter notebook file in the `Covid_Exp_Appendix` folder contains the code to reproduce the Covid-related experiments discussed in Appendix D. This includes:
     - Data processing steps
     - Model implementations
     - Full results and analyses